floranuta/Data_Circle/README.md

 ## Data Description

 ### Dataset Source
 The data comes from **Taarifa** and the **Tanzanian Ministry of Water**, which aggregates information about water points across Tanzania.
+Data is avaialable here: [DrivenData - Pump it Up: Data Mining the Water Table](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/)

 ### Features Overview
 The dataset contains **40+ columns** representing: